 - specify the provision required and how education, health and care services will work together to meet the child or young person’s needs and support the achievement of the agreed outcomes”.

-It is for children and young people aged up to 25 whose Special Educational Needs (SEN) cannot be reasonably met through their normally resourced local mainstream provision.
-(To see what this means in detail please look at our SEN Support page)
+It is for children and young people aged up to 25 whose Special Educational Needs and/or disabilities (SEND) cannot be reasonably met (ie. supported) through their normally resourced local mainstream early years, school or post 16 provision.
+(To see what this means in more detail please look at our SEN Support page)

-The way an EHCP is set out will differ between local authorities but they all have to contain the following 11 sections.
+The first time you are likely to see your child / young person’s EHC Plan is when you receive the draft.
+The way an EHCP is set out differs between local authorities but they all have to contain the following 11 sections (A- K):

 - Section A – views, interests and aspirations

 - Section B – special educational needs